brauner/brauner.github.io/_posts/2018-02-20-lxc-removes-legacy-cgroup-drivers.md

 - **code blindness**

   This is a general phenomenon that comes in two forms.
 Most developers will know what I'm talking about.
-It either means ones has stared at a codepath for too long to really see problems anymore or it means that one has literally forgotten that a codepath actually exists.
+It either means one has stared at a codepath for too long to really see problems anymore or it means that one has literally forgotten that a codepath actually exists.
 The latter is what I fear would happen with the `cgfs` driver.
 One day, I'd